swarupe7/Namaste-React/Laying-TheFoundation/NotesReadme.md

 JSX is an embeddable XML-like syntax it is meant to be transformed into valid javascript.
 It is an extension of javascript that allows developers to write Html right within Javascript

+### Summary:

+JSX: JSX, or JavaScript XML, is a syntax extension for JavaScript that enables the integration of HTML-like code directly into JavaScript files.
+It is particularly powerful when used with libraries like React, providing an expressive, component-based, and declarative approach to building user interfaces.

+Superpowers of JSX:

+Expressive Syntax
+JavaScript Integration
+Component-Based Architecture
+Dynamic Content Rendering
+Declarative Syntax
+Virtual DOM
+HTML-Like Familiarity
+Support for Components and Props
+JSX Transpilation
+Role of type Attribute in Script Tag: The type attribute in a script tag specifies the MIME type of the script.
+In modern web development, for JavaScript, this attribute can often be omitted as browsers assume "text/javascript" by default.
+If using ECMAScript modules, you can specify type="module".

+{TitleComponent} vs {<TitleComponent/>} vs {<TitleComponent><TitleComponent/>} in JSX:

+{TitleComponent}: Refers to a variable or reference, not a valid JSX for rendering a component.
+{<TitleComponent/>}: Correct JSX syntax to render a React component as a self-closing tag.
+{<TitleComponent><TitleComponent/>}: Invalid JSX syntax, likely to result in a parsing error.
+XML: XML stands for Extensible Markup Language.
+It is a standard language for defining other computer languages and is used to store and transfer data.

+Difference Between XML and HTML:

+HTML is for displaying data and describing webpage structure.
+XML is for storing and transferring data, and it can define other computer languages.
+Why Use XML Instead of HTML:

+XML allows data to be stored in separate files, making it easier to update without editing HTML files directly.
+It is particularly useful when data changes frequently.
+Where XML is Used:

+XML is used in websites, databases, and third-party applications for storing and transferring data.
+JSX Type:

+JSX is an embeddable XML-like syntax meant to be transformed into valid JavaScript.
+It allows developers to write HTML directly within JavaScript, facilitating the creation of UI components in libraries like React.